yecril71pl/cpp-docs.pl-pl/docs/atl/reference/ccomautothreadmodule-class.md

 #### <a name="parameters"></a>Parametry
  `ThreadAllocator`
- [in] Klasa zarządzania wyboru wątku.
+ [in] Klasa zarządzania wybór wątku.
 Wartość domyślna to [CComSimpleThreadAllocator](../../atl/reference/ccomsimplethreadallocator-class.md).

 ## <a name="members"></a>Elementy członkowskie